 - During the 1-minute preparation time, make a structure of your response

-- Your answer must include introduction, main objective and conclusion
+- Your answer must include an introduction, main objective and conclusion

-- Do not stress to much while speaking, stay relaxed
+- Do not stress too much while speaking, stay relaxed

 - Speak with passion